VCU's TBI MODEL SYSTEM GRANT

 COUPLES SKILL-BUILDING, SUPPORTIVE AND EDUCATIONAL PROGRAM

 Partners (spouses, significant others) play an important role in rehabilitation and recovery after an acquired brain injury (ABI).
 ABI can be from a traumatic brain injury, stroke, aneurysm, anoxia, brain infection, or non-progressive brain tumor.
 After hospital discharge, survivors' partners often have questions or concerns; many are unsure where to turn for help.
 The VCU TBIMS Couples Support Program was developed to help individuals understand the benefits of education, support, and referral resources after hospital discharge.
-To be considered for the study, persons with ABI must be in a relationship.

 BACK TO TOP